luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 At the end of this tutorial **you** will have trained this same model and have it running on DepthAI:

 [![Alt text](https://img.youtube.com/vi/0ToLVHW9oVw/0.jpg)](https://www.youtube.com/watch?v=0ToLVHW9oVw)

+This tutorial trains MobileNet SSD v2, which is a popular object detector based on the [SSD: Single Shot MultiBox Detector](https://towardsdatascience.com/review-ssd-single-shot-detector-object-detection-851a94607d11), implemented with a [MobileNetv2 backbone](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) from Google.

 ### Step 0: Trial Run with Canned Data Set